 I was long-listed for the Melbourne Polytechnic Residential Fellowship in 2016.

 My writing was shortlisted for the 2014 Scribe Nonfiction Prize.

 An article I wrote about marriage equality in Australia has been published in Going Postal: More Than ‘Yes’ Or ‘No’ (Brow Books).
-The book will be launched in November 2018.
+The book was launched in November 2018.

 An essay I wrote about my hair and ethnicity has been published in Living and loving in diversity: An anthology of Australian multicultural queer adventures, the Australian GLBTIQ Multicultural Council (AGMC)’s book (Wakefield Press).
-The book was launched on 21 September 2018 at St Kilda Town Hall.
+The book was launched in September 2018.